sidhant97/DesignDoctrine/factory/factory.md

 * [**Abstract Factory**](https://github.com/sidhant97/DesignDoctrine/tree/main/factory/src/abstractFactoryMethod)

 # Use Cases
-The Singleton pattern is often used in scenarios where a single instance of a class is required to control the action throughout the execution.
+The Factory pattern is often used in scenarios where a single instance of a class is required to control the action throughout the execution.
 Common use cases include:

 1. Frameworks and Toolkits: React and Flutter frameworks.
 2. Dependency Injection.